MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-report-filter.md

 ## Restrict changes to filter type

-Under the Filtering experience section of the report settings you have an option to control if users can change the filter type.
+Under the Filtering experience section of the report settings, you have an option to control if users can change the filter type.

 ![Restrict changing filter type](media/power-bi-report-filter/power-bi-filter-restrict-change.png)